 Since its founding in 1930, the Nation of Islam (NOI) has grown into one of the wealthiest and best-known organizations in black America, offering numerous programs and events designed to uplift African Americans.
-Nonetheless, its bizarre theology of innate black superiority over whites — a belief system vehemently and consistently rejected by mainstream Muslims — and the deeply racist, anti-Semitic and anti-gay rhetoric of its leaders, including top minister Louis Farrakhan, have earned the NOI a prominent position in the ranks of organized hate.
+Nonetheless, its bizarre theology of innate black superiority over whites — a belief system vehemently and consistently rejected by mainstream Muslims — and the deeply racist, antisemitic and anti-LGBT rhetoric of its leaders, including top minister Louis Farrakhan, have earned the NOI a prominent position in the ranks of organized hate.

 In Its Own Words

 "[T]he Jews don't like Farrakhan, so they call me Hitler.
 Well, that's a good name.
 Hitler was a very great man.
 He wasn't a great man for me as a black person, but he was a great German.
 Now, I'm not proud of Hitler's evils against Jewish people, but that's a matter of record.
 He raised Germany up from nothing.
 Well, in a sense you could say there's a similarity in that we are raising our people up from nothing."

 — Louis Farrakhan, radio interview, March 11, 1984

 "Jews have been conclusively linked to the greatest criminal endeavor ever undertaken against an entire race of people … the black African Holocaust. … The effects of this unspeakable tragedy are still being felt among the peoples of the world at this very hour."

 — The Secret Relationship Between Blacks and Jews (NOI book), 1991